statiagov/gesmew/guides/content/user/payments/payment_states.md

 ## Introduction

-When an order is initiated for a customer purchase a payment is created in the Gesmew system.
+When an inspection is initiated for a customer purchase a payment is created in the Gesmew system.
 A payment goes through various states while being processed.

 ## Payment States